ccvv804/text-generation-webui/README.md

-# Text generation web UI for BigDL-llm loader
+# BigDL-llm loader Text generation web UI for intel Arc GPU
 1) Some features may not work.
 2) HF fp16 models only.
 3) Tested only on Windows.
 (If you are a Linux OS user, good luck!)